 Teams: (up to 4 individual per team)

 Assign a team captain from your group.
-That person will request a sponsorship code from a registered sponsor.
+That person will request a sponsorship code from at firstname.lastname@example.org.
 Once your team captain obtains the discount code, each member must register with that code.
 If you do not obtain a discount code, you will be charged a $25 fee to complete your registration.
 Be sure to each team member enters the correct team name.

 Team Captain: Once you have your team, you will need to request a sponsorship discount code from a registered sponsor.
 You will find a list of verified sponsors in the Competition Schedule section of this page.
 Only one discount code is needed to register the entire team.
 Email the sponsor in your area for a discount code.
 To request a code you should provide your name, a valid email address, your location and your teams name.
 Once you request and receive a sponsor code, you can distribute the code to your team members to register.